-The tex table contains a large list of virtual internal TEX parameters that are partially writable.
+The tex table contains a large list of virtual internal TFX parameters that are partially writable.

-The designation 'virtual' means that these items are not properly defined in LUA, but are only frontends that are handled by a metatable that operates on the actual TEX values.
-As a result, most of the LUA table operators (like pairs and #) do not work on such items.
+The designation 'virtual' means that these items are not properly defined in Lua, but are only frontends that are handled by a metatable that operates on the actual T_EX values.
+As a result, most of the Lua table operators (like pairs and #) do not work on such items.

-At the moment, it is possible to access almost every parameter that you can use after \the, is a single token or is sort of special in TEX.
-This excludes parameters that need extra arguments, like \the\scriptfont.
-The subset comprising simple integer and dimension registers are writable as well as readable (like \tracingcommands and \parindent).
+At the moment, it is possible to access almost every parameter that you can use after \t is a single token or is sort of special in T_EX .
+This excludes parameters that need extra arguments, like \t he\scriptfont.
+The subset comprising simple integer and dimension registers are writable as well as readable (like \t racingcommands and \p arindent).